 Each website defined in the URL filtering database is assigned a URL category.
+For a complete list of predefined URL categories, see PAN-DB URL Filtering Categories.
 Here are a few ways to leverage URL categories:

 - Block or allow traffic based on URL category—You can create a URL Filtering profile that specifies an action for each URL category and attach the profile to a policy.
-Traffic that matches the policy would then be subject to the URL filtering settings in the profile.
-For example, to block all gaming websites you would set the block action for the URL categorygamesin the URL profile and attach it to the security policy rule(s) that allow web access.
+Traffic that matches the policy would then be subject to the settings in the profile.
+For example, to block all gaming websites, you would configure a URL Filtering profile with the block action set for the games URL category and apply the profile to the Security policy rule(s) that allow web access.
 See Configure URL Filtering for more information.

-- Enforce policy based on URL category—If you want a specific policy rule to apply only to web traffic to sites in a specific category, use the site URL category as match criteria when you create the policy rule.
-For example, you could use the URL categorystreaming-mediain a QoS policy to apply bandwidth controls to all websites that are categorized as streaming media.
-See URL Category as Policy Match Criteria for more information.
+- Enforce policy based on URL category—If you want a specific policy rule to apply only to web traffic in a particular category, use the URL category as match criteria when you create the policy rule.
+For example, you could use the streaming-media URL category in a QoS policy to apply bandwidth controls to all websites categorized as streaming media.

-- Block or allow corporate credential submissions based on URL category—Prevent Credential Phishing by enabling the firewall to detect corporate credential submissions to sites, and then block or allow those submissions based on URL category.
-Block users from submitting credentials to malicious and untrusted sites, warn users against entering corporate credentials on unknown sites or warn them against reusing corporate credentials on non-corporate sites, and explicitly allow users submit credentials to corporate and sanctioned sites.
+- Block or allow corporate credential submissions based on URL category—Prevent credential phishing by enabling the firewall to detect corporate credential submissions to sites, and then block or allow those submissions based on URL category.
+Block users from submitting credentials to malicious and untrusted sites, warn users against entering corporate credentials on unknown sites or warn them against reusing corporate credentials on non-corporate sites, and explicitly allow users to submit credentials to corporate and sanctioned sites.